 The Metropolitan Transportation Improvement Program does not include all the scheduled funding for maintenance activities in the Portland metropolitan region in the upcoming four fiscal years.
 The MTIP only includes those maintenance activities/programs that receive federal funds.
 The bulk of maintenance funding is generated through local and state sources, like local gas taxes.
-Since the MTIP is not required to include the majority of locally funded capital or maintenance projects, it only shows a portion of the overall funding that goes towards maintaining the transportation system.
-The maintenance activities that MTIP is able to illustrate are those undertaken by ODOT, SMART, and TriMet because these agencies receive and administer federal transportation funds.
+Since the MTIP is not required to include most locally funded capital or maintenance projects, it only shows a portion of the overall funding that goes towards maintaining the transportation system.
+The maintenance activities the MTIP illustrates are those undertaken by ODOT, SMART, and TriMet because these agencies receive and administer federal transportation funds.
 Still, the MTIP is only showing a partial picture of the overall resources each of these agencies dedicates to maintenance.